Molotov–Ribbentrop Pact: Beginning of secret talks

 In late July and early August 1939, Soviet and German officials agreed on most of the details of a planned economic agreement and specifically addressed a potential political agreement, which the Soviets stated could come only after an economic agreement.

-The German presence in the Soviet capital during negotiations can be regarded as rather tense.
+The German presence in the Soviet capital during negotiations were rather tense.
 German pilot Hans Baur recalled that Soviet secret police followed every move.
 Their job was to inform authorities when he left his residence and where he was headed.
 Baur's guide informed him: "Another car would tack itself onto us and follow us fifty or so yards in the rear, and wherever we went and whatever we did, the secret police would be on our heels."
 Baur also recalled trying to tip his Russian driver, which led to a harsh exchange of words: "He was furious.
 He wanted to know whether this was the thanks he got for having done his best for us to get him into prison.
 We knew perfectly well it was forbidden to take tips."

 August negotiations

-In early August, Germany and the Soviet Union worked out the last details of their economic deal and started to discuss a political alliance.
-Both countries' diplomats explained to each other the reasons for the hostility in their foreign policy in the 1930s and found common ground in both countries' anticapitalism: "there is one common element in the ideology of Germany, Italy, and the Soviet Union: opposition to the capitalist democracies" or that "it seems to us rather unnatural that a socialist state would stand on the side of the western democracies".
+In early August, Germany and the Soviet Union worked out the last details of their economic deal and started to discuss a political agreement.
+Both countries' diplomats explained to each other the reasons for the hostility in their foreign policy in the 1930s and found common ground in both countries' anticapitalism with Karl Schnurre stating: "there is one common element in the ideology of Germany, Italy, and the Soviet Union: opposition to the capitalist democracies" or that "it seems to us rather unnatural that a socialist state would stand on the side of the western democracies".

 At the same time, British, French, and Soviet negotiators scheduled three-party talks on military matters to occur in Moscow in August 1939 that aimed to define what the agreement would specify on the reaction of the three powers to a German attack.
 The tripartite military talks, started in mid-August, hit a sticking point on the passage of Soviet troops through Poland if Germans attacked, and the parties waited as British and French officials overseas pressured Polish officials to agree to such terms.
 Polish officials refused to allow Soviet troops into Polish territory if Germany attacked; Polish Foreign Minister Józef Beck pointed out that the Polish government feared that if the Red Army entered Polish territory, it would never leave.

 On 19 August, the 1939 German–Soviet Commercial Agreement was finally signed.
 On 21 August, the Soviets suspended the tripartite military talks and cited other reasons.
 The same day, Stalin received assurances that Germany would approve secret protocols to the proposed non-aggression pact that would place the half of Poland east of the Vistula River as well as Latvia, Estonia, Finland and Bessarabia in the Soviet sphere of influence.
 That night, Stalin replied that the Soviets were willing to sign the pact and that he would receive Ribbentrop on 23 August.